jaegeste/fem-course/docs/03_kragbalken.en.md

 [![Cantilever beam, solutions](media/03_kragbalken/12_Kragbalken_Auswertung.en.png){width=600px}](media/03_kragbalken/12_Kragbalken_Auswertung.en.png "Cantilever beam, solutions"){.glightbox}

+???+ danger "FIXME"
+    A result for the reduction of the edge length is still missing

 The following box contains the analytical solution.
 First, carry out the calculation yourself and use the [theory presented above](#theoretical-background).

 ??? note "Calculation of Δl, Δa and σ"
     For the analytical solution, the elongation Δl, the cross-section change Δa, and the normal stress σ are calculated.